kmesh-net/kmesh/docs/proposal/Kmesh_website_automation.md

 and make progress.
 -->

-- English Docs Optimization.
-- Selective File Syncing
-- Pull Request Automation
+- Optimizing English documentation (out of scope for this proposal).
+- Implementing selective file syncing for specific documentation subsets.

 ### Proposal